Heart to Heart Community Care: Social Enterprise: Heart 2 Heart International Youth Hostel

 Heart 2 Heart International Youth Hostel is an affiliated project of Heart to Heart Community Care.
 Located near the village of Tuan Jie, approximately thirty kilometers outside of Kunming, this hostel is used by Heart to Heart Community Care as a training base and recreational facility.
 The hostel is run on a for-profit basis, with its proceeds going solely toward funding Heart to Heart's charitable services.
 The building which houses the hostel was originally built by a Bai family in 1984, according to traditional Bai minority architecture, and previously housed four generations of twelve families of Bai ethnic minority people, before falling into disrepair.
 Since then, the exterior of the building has been repaired and conserved, and the interior has been converted into guestrooms.
 The main hall of the building has been left untouched in order to show guests the traditional interior of the house.

 In addition to guestrooms, the hostel's grounds contain an amphitheater, a sixty to eighty person conference room, a camp site, a courtyard, a library, and an exhibition about the history of the town and the surrounding area.
 The hostel also offers bikes for daily rent.

 The hostel's environmental efforts include making furniture, such as bedside tables, out of reused and refitted materials, and offering recycling receptacles for bottles, tins, cans, papers, batteries, plastic bags, bottle tops, eggshells, and washing water.
 Furthermore, 60% of the hostel's hot water is heated by solar power, and 98% of its lights are energy saving or LED.

 Heart 2 Heart International Youth Hostel is the first youth hostel in China that also provides social work to the surrounding rural community (which consists largely of ethnic minority members).
 The hostel's other service initiatives include hosting educational and cultural activities, workshops, and classes, including nature education programs, for the surrounding community, visitors, and companies and organizations.
 Additionally, the land surrounding the hostel is used to grow organic crops.

 Funders and partners

 Heart to Heart Community Care is funded by and works collaboratively with the Yunnan Provincial Women's Federation and Oxfam Hong Kong.The organization receives additional funding from Hong Kong Zheng Sheng College and the International Labour Organization.
 Other partners of the organization include the Yunnan Department of Civil Affairs, the Yunnan University Public School of Management Social Work Research Institute, and the Yunnan University—Hong Kong Polytechnic Institute Social Design and Development Research Center.
 Heart to Heart additionally collaborates with local community partners in Kunming, including private schools, neighborhood committees, and the police force.

-Heart 2 Heart International Youth Hostel is a member of the Youth Hostel Association of China, which is a member of Hostelling International, and is also partnered with Yunnan University, Hong Kong Polytechnic University, Taiwan Catholic University, the University of Alabama, and Chicago University.
+Heart 2 Heart International Youth Hostel is a member of the Youth Hostel Association of China, which is a member of Hostelling International, and is also partnered with Yunnan University, Hong Kong Polytechnic University, Taiwan Catholic University, the University of Alabama, and the University of Chicago.